- Cautious optimism

-It should be noted that some South Africans take offence at referring to people by their race or ethnicity (particularly the term ‘black’) and prefer to label everyone as simply ‘South African’ or by their tribal affiliation.
-This is acknowledged, but for the purpose of this summary, it is necessary to make clear distinctions between races as they represent microcultural groups worth analysing separately.
+* It should be noted that some take offence at referring to people by theiror (particularly the term ‘black’) and prefer to label everyone as simply ‘South African’ or by their tribal affiliation.
+This is acknowledged.
+However, the South African census and statistical authority gathers data based on these distinctions to clearly differentiate between microcultural groups.

-The white population of South Africa mainly includes two ethnic groups: the Afrikaners and the English-speakers.
+The white population of South Africa mainly includes twogroups: the Afrikaners and the English-speakers.
 The Afrikaners are descendants of Dutch, French and German settlers who speak a Germanic language, Afrikaans.
 Their mannerisms resemble Dutch/German communication styles, which are quite direct.
 Communication is functionally-purposed, with people speaking honestly and clearly to arrive straight to the point.

 The English-speakers come from British ancestry and have a more reserved approach, reflecting British communication styles.
 For example, they generally use conditional phrases to make their point in a more indirect way.
-However, English-speaking South Africans tend to be more outspoken and abrupt in their speech than other British colonial groups (e.g. Canadians or Australians) as an influence of South African culture.
+However, English-speaking South Africans tend to be more outspoken and abrupt in their speech than other Britishgroups (e.g. Canadians or Australians) as an influence of South African culture.

-The Asian population is primarily made up of the descendants of Indians who were transported to South Africa as indentured workers in the early days of colonisation.
+The Asian population is primarily made up of the descendants of Indians who were transported to South Africa as indentured workers in the early days of.
 The population also includes descendants of Chinese and Malay immigrants from later centuries.
-Though South African influences are visible in this population’s behaviour and beliefs, distinctive Asian values such as filial piety (respect for elders) are still displayed.
+Though South African influences are visible in this population’s behaviour and beliefs, distinctive Asian values such as (respect for elders) are still displayed.
 Furthermore, they have strongly maintained their original religious affiliations.

 South African Society

 South African history has been saturated in racism.
 Yet, as the country develops, bigotry is slowly diminishing and losing political traction.
 With unemployment and poverty rampant in some communities, economic position is now the dominant cause of segregation.
-Unfortunately, wealth and opportunities have been distributed very unequally among ethnic populations due to the prejudices that prevailed during settler colonisation.
-As such, societal stratification still largely correlates with race.
+Unfortunately, wealth and opportunities have been distributed very unequally amongpopulations due to the prejudices that prevailed during settler .
+As such, societal stratification still largely correlates with .
 For example, the Pew Research Centre estimates that the average income of a white household is six times more than that of a black household.